Volatile Organic Compounds - TVOC

 The recommendation limits are classified as follows:

 • P50 - 50th percentile.
 Normal value.
-Not considered sufficient evidence for urgent action - TVOC < 360 µg/m³.
+Not considered sufficient evidence for urgent action - TVOC less than 360 µg/m³.

-• Guidance values - Guidance values - Equivalent to derived toxicological risk values - TVOC = 1000 µg/m³
+• Guidance values - Guideline values - Equivalent to derived toxicological risk values - TVOC equal to 1000 µg/m³

 The indicative values in the measurement standard SBM2015 refer to total volatile organic compounds, which are recommended as precautionary values for rest areas: